LaunchCodeEducation/lchs/src/chapters/databases-part2/extras.rst

    of the website by updating the rules inside the ``style.css`` file.
    Alternatively, import the `Bootstrap <https://getbootstrap.com/docs/5.0/getting-started/introduction/>`__ library and play around with different ``class`` values.
 #.
-Display instructions for how to play Minesweeper.
+Currently, the application doesn't tell the user how to play Minesweeper.
+   Include some instructions to fix this.
 #.
 Automatically resize the table to fit different screens.
 Scrolling is
    distracting for this type of game!
 To test resizing behavior, click and drag the bottom corer of your browser window.
 You want the content to grow and